 If you have the time, seeing a professional psychologist or specialist who can train you to use a biofeedback machine will get you sorted.
 I use Wild Divine biofeedback, it trained me itself.

 I suggest finding a couple of things that work for you, and then make sure you are always prepared.
-Check out the help for migraines tool kit for more ideas.
+Check out the for more ideas.

 If one of the things above don’t work, try something else.
 There are so many excellent treatments available for stress headache relief.

-And remember there are new inventions all the time to help with migraines, like the Cefaly and the gammaCore.
+And remember there are new inventions all the time to help with migraines.